Stormbound-Games/stormbound-kitty/src/data/Winter_guide.md

 ### Gift of the Wise

-That’s most likely your 8+ mana play at each turn you get it — if you want to swap a card, I’d recommend making sure that you can still play Gift of the Wise afterwards.
+That’s most likely your 8+ mana play at each turn you get it—if you want to swap a card, I’d recommend making sure that you can still play Gift of the Wise afterwards.
 Example: you have 8 mana left and 3 cards, two cards are Gift of the Wise and Gifted Recruits.
 If you play Gifted Recruits first, then swap a card, you won’t be able to play Gift of the Wise anymore (as you’ll have only 6 mana left), and may miss the opportunity to play the card you just got.

 ### 2-Tiles Moving Units (2-TMU)